Nityaa2396/SoulSync/README.md

 It reflects, listens, and supports gently.
 If crisis language is detected, a clear message encourages the user to reach out to real human help.

+### 🔒 Privacy by Design
+SoulSync is intentionally **local-first**.
+All chats and emotional summaries are stored in `data/` on your device only.
+No data is uploaded, shared, or used to train external models.
+This ensures true emotional safety — your reflections stay yours.

 ---

 ## 🧭 4-Week Builder Roadmap